marugy99/pokedex/README.md

 # Pokedex

-Website with information about the first 150 pokemons from the [Poke API](https://pokeapi.co/).
-It includes a search bar and also a random pokemon generator.
+Website with information about the first 150 Pokemon's from the [Poke API](https://pokeapi.co/).
+It includes a search bar and also a random Pokemon generator.

 ➡ [Live site](https://pokedex-by-maru.netlify.app/)